KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/dynamic/cc-musig.md

 - Copy and save the values of `combinedsig` from both the nodes in a secure location.
 - Exchange the values of `combinedsig` between the two nodes.
-- If the values of `combinedsig` produced by both the nodes is the same, then Congratulations! you have followed the example without any errors and are almost able `spend` from the multisig address.
+- If the values of `combinedsig` produced by both the nodes is the same, then Congratulations! you have followed the example without any errors and are almost able to `spend` from the multisig address.

 :::